Hindu tantric literature: Function

 In distinction to Vedic ritual, which is traditionally performed out-of-doors without idols or emblems, the Tantric ritual is largely a matter of temples and idols.
 The tantras are largely descriptions and specifications for the construction and maintenance of temple structures with their resident idols and lingas, for example is the Ajita Māhātantra.

 Another function was the conservation of esoteric texts for the exclusive use of rulers in rituals directed to deities controlling political affairs, for example the Śārada-tilaka Tantra.

 Texts

 Tantric texts are usually associated with a particular tradition and deity.
-The different types of Tantric literature are tantra, Āgama, saṃhitā, sūtra, upaniṣad, purāṇa, tīkā (commentaries), prakaraṇa, paddhati texts, stotram, kavaca, nighaṇṭu, koṣa and hagiographical literature.
+The different types of Tantric literature are tantra, Āgama, saṃhitā, sūtra, upaniṣad, tīkā (commentaries), prakaraṇa, paddhati texts, stotram, kavaca, nighaṇṭu, koṣa and hagiographical literature.
 They are written in Sanskrit and in regional languages.
 The major textual tantra traditions with some key exemplary texts is as follows:

 A Hindu Tantric Painting.
 India, Pahari, circa 1780-1800.
 Depicting from top to bottom: Shiva, Sakti, Vishnu with his conch, Brahma sprouting from his navel, and Lakshmi.
 Below is Harihara and four-headed Brahma.
 At bottom is Trimurti.
 All painted against a gold ground forming the stylized seed syllable Om.